-Heel spurs can cause pain in your heels and affect your ability to move around in comfort.
-The team of highly qualified podiatrists at Kalmar Family Podiatry in Huntington, New York, has extensive experience helping resolve the problem of heel spurs and offers a range of effective treatment options for patients to relieve their pain and discomfort.
-Call the clinic today to schedule an appointment, or use the online booking tool.
+Heel spurs very rarely cause true pain.
+Spurs along the bottom or back of your heel are due to pulling from the plantar fascia or Achilles tendon.
+This repetitive pulling can and often times leads to plantar fasciitis and/or Achilles tendonitis.
+The team of highly qualified podiatrists at Kalmar Family Podiatry in Huntington, New York, has extensive experience helping resolve the problems associated with heel spurs.
+The team offers a patient-specific and effective treatment option to alleviate pain and discomfort.
+Call the office today to schedule an appointment, or use the online booking tool.

-A heel spur is a bony protuberance underneath the heel bone caused by a buildup of calcium deposits.
-Some people have heel spurs without experiencing any pain, but for other people, heel spurs can be painful and affect their ability to walk properly.
+A heel spur is a bony protrusion either underneath or along the back of the heel bone caused by a buildup of calcium deposits.

-Heel spurs are often present in patients with plantar fasciitis, an inflammation of the fibrous tissue in the bottom of the foot that causes pain in the heel.
+Heel spurs are often present in patients with plantar fasciitis, an inflammation of the fibrous tissue in the bottom of the foot that causes pain in the heel or Achilles tendonitis, an inflammation to the tendon inserting on the back of the heel.

 Certain risk factors make the development of heel spurs more likely, including: